 In November 2002, Devon County Council asked all District and Parish Councils to consider the setup of a local self-help initiative, to cater for a range of possible local emergencies.
-The provisions would supplement but not replace emergency agencies to work with a local volunteers to provide additional resources and motivation for a short term immediate help and longer term recovery.
+The provisions would supplement but not replace emergency agencies that would work with local volunteers to provide additional resources and motivation for a short-term immediate help and longer term recovery.